sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

 ```

 3. Each DPU has to store the health data in its local DB and should provide it to the switch.
 * When the "show system-health ..."
 CLI is executed on the switch, the "UserDefinedChecker" class will collect the data and feed it to the CLI.
 It is up to the platform on how this is done.
-However, for faster access store it in the switch chasisStateDB.
+However, for faster access store it in the switch ChassisStateDB.
 * The DPU is a complex hardware, to facilitate debug, a consistent way of storing and accessing the health record of the DPUs is critical in a multi vendor scenario even though it is a platform specific implementation.
 * Both switch and the DPUs will follow to the [SONiC system health monitor HLD](https://github.com/sonic-net/SONiC/blob/ce313db92a694e007a6c5332ce3267ac158290f6/doc/system_health_monitoring/system-health-HLD.md)
 * Refer to section 3.4.5 for "show system-health .."
 CLIs